2796gaurav/blazemetrics/README.md

 ## 🚀 Quick Start

 **BlazeMetrics** is the fastest implementation of NLP evaluation metrics, powered by a highly optimized Rust core.
-Get up to **32.8x speedup** over pure Python implementations.

 ### Installation
 ```bash